Arts and Sciences

 Art is led by a licensed art therapist and allows students to interact with a variety of materials that encourage self-expression and appreciation of the artistic process.
 We work with a variety of mediums that facilitate growth and learning, including drawing, painting, sculpting and mixed media exploration.

 Technology use reinforces a child’s educational experience.
 Specific software and applications are selected to improve students’ keyboarding skills and enhance academic, language and social learning.
 Our teaching and learning environment integrates interactive SMART boards, iPads and laptops to prepare students for success in the digital world.
+Additionally, our computer lab and makerspace provide opportunities for students to research, explore and create.

 A positive and nurturing library experience helps children acquire and develop a joy for reading.
 This part of our curriculum reinforces literacy and listening skills, while fostering responsibility and respect.
 Library time also helps develop student-initiated searches for information.